-A 14-year-old Missouri girl made the shot of a lifetime.
+A 14-year-old Missouri girl made the shot of her short lifetime.

 Abby Wilson saw antlers and a brown body in a wooded area.
 Then, she pulled the trigger.